You tell me! I use Best wishes 98.9% of the time. But is that the best way to sign off a work email?

 The go-to farewell for work emails.
 But what does it even mean?

 The dictionary defines regards (in this instance) as “sentiments of esteem or affection”, so you’re sending kind thoughts to the recipient.
 Not nice sentiments or fun ones or happy ones, just kind ones.

-The perfect sign offs for formal letters when you know the name of who you’re writing to (sincerely) or when you don’t (faithfully) but they sound stuffy and old fashioned in emails.
+The perfect way to end formal letters when you know the name of who you’re writing to (sincerely) or when you don’t (faithfully) but they sound stuffy and old fashioned in emails.

 We used to say this in the 1990s so I’m thinking it’s probably a bit out of date now – which is the problem with anything fashionable.
-The yoot know when it’s not trendy any more but us pre-millennials carry on using it and look less than cool.
+The yoot know when it’s not trendy any more but us pre-millennials carry on using it and look very uncool.